Tessie Soi

-Tessie Soi is known throughout Papua New Guinea (PNG) as the founder of Friends Foundation, an organization that supports people suffering from HIV/AIDS.
+Tessie Soi is known throughout Papua New Guinea (PNG) as the founder of Friends Foundation.
+This organization supports people who have HIV/AIDS.
 She later became involved in supporting victims of family and sexual violence.

 Early life

 Soi was born in Gaba Gaba village in PNG's Central Province, one of seven siblings.
-In her childhood she travelled extensively around PNG as her father was posted for work to Wewak, Vanimo, Madang and Lae.
+She travelled extensively around PNG in her childhood as her father was posted for work to Wewak, Vanimo, Madang and Lae.
 She graduated in social work from the University of Papua New Guinea in 1982 and began working at the Port Moresby General Hospital in the nation's capital in 1984.

 Work with HIV/AIDS

 In 1989 Soi spent six months on attachment to Townsville General Hospital in Queensland, Australia, where she became aware of the impact of HIV/AIDS.
 On return to PNG, she tasked herself with overcoming the ignorance about AIDS in her country and started to be involved with HIV/AIDS care.
 At the time, people suffering from the disease were more feared than supported.
 Together with her husband, who she had married in 1985, she established an NGO, Friends Foundation, with twelve friends, to help people suffering from AIDS.
 After initially supporting it with their own resources, they found external sponsorship, including funding from the Australian Government.
 In 2002 and 2003 Soi earned a Master's degree under the AIDS program at James Cook University in Townsville.

 Returning to Port Moresby, she decided to refocus the Friends Foundation on mothers and, increasingly, grandparents who cared for children when both parents had died from AIDS.
 She instituted the Orphan Buddy System, a programme to help the grandparents pay school fees.

 Soi later became the clinical manager of the Port Moresby Family Support Centre, addressing issues such as family and sexual violence, and family planning.